GreenCUBIC/BioGRID-PPI/Models/DEEPFE-PPI/README.md

 > SEQUENCEB3

 Therefore, PROTEINA1 and PROTEINB1 are a positive interaction, PROTEINA2 and PROTEINB2 are positive, etc...thus, the number of lines for each A - B file must be equal.

+<i>Note 1: if train data and test data args are the same, a 5-fold cross-validation will be performed on the provided data.</i>

 ### Requirements:
 python3.5.2